The Last Food Storage Bags You'll Ever Need to Buy

 Kat Nouri launched Stasher in 2016 after realizing premium toxin-free silicone was the answer to the problem of ubiquitous single-use plastic baggies.
 She'd become very familiar with the material at Modern Twist, the first company she founded that specializes in stylish, silicone home products.
 Nouri took Stasher on "Shark Tank" in 2018, has turned the company profitable and collected several awards and accolades for the product, disrupting the food storage industry along the way.

 Stasher’s bags feature a patented Pinch-Loc technology and are constructed of durable toxin-free silicone.
 Since they’re heat-safe up to 400 degrees, dishwasher-safe, microwave-safe and freezer-safe, you can use them for just about anything.
-They come in several fun colors and eight sizes: pocket, snack, sandwich, half-gallon, stand-up mini, stand-up mid, stand-up mega and the go bag.
+They come in several fun colors and nine sizes: pocket, snack, sandwich, quart, half-gallon, stand-up mini, stand-up mid, stand-up mega and the go bag.

 I have a variety of sizes and used them for packing lunches, popping popcorn, carrying my toiletries, storing frozen fruits and veggies, corralling cords and more.
 I've also polled fellow HGTV staffers who are avid users of Stashers to get their honest opinions on the product.
 Here's what we thought after living with the bags for several months.